jotd666/karatechamp500/README.md

 - count how many rounds have been won... next level...
 - win a round by KO: countdown doesn't work, points not reset
 - clarify what to set to 0: start of round, start of fight, start of level
+- check/fix consistency in options
+- scored point colors vary from white to yellow...
+- refactoring: add init for states instead of testing in update functions... create first_draw functions too
 - center display -16 left ddf if clipping is satisfactory
-- check/fix consistency in options